 Model Train Scale Converter

-Convert real-world measurements to any model train scale and back.
+Convert real-world dimensions to model train scale and back.

 How model train scales work: